Pavel-Hrdina/shiftspace/README.rst

-Python Boilerplate contains all the boilerplate you need to create a Python package.
+A Python package, that creates a reproducable workspace

 * Free software: MIT